-But with challenges lies opportunity: In this case, the opportunity to combine the campuses’ efforts and latch onto some real economies of scale.
-Representatives at the four campuses agreed on a solution that included platform development for the identity management system.
+With challenges lies opportunity: In this case, the opportunity to combine the campuses’ efforts and latch onto some real economies of scale.
+Representatives at the four campuses agreed on a model that included platform development for the identity management system.

 Building a multicampus platform that can support half a million users is a very complex task.
 Realizing that his internal team didn’t have all the necessary expertise, Miah started looking for outside help.
 He needed experts who understood not only Oracle technologies, but also the concepts behind implementing them in an educational setting.
 “Arisant really understood both,” says Miah.
 “That’s why we chose them.”